Strictly Come Dancing star ‘arrested on suspicion of rape’

 A Strictly Come Dancing star has reportedly been arrested on suspicion of rape.

-A man, who cannot be named for legal reasons, was arrested in October over an alleged incident last year, according to The Sun.
+The Sun reported that a man, who cannot be named for legal reasons, was arrested in October over an alleged incident last year.

-The alleged victim was not a contestant or professional dancer, the paper added.
+The alleged victim was not a contestant or professional dancer, the paper said.

 “The allegations relate to an incident which happened in Hertfordshire during 2024.